O'Reilly scores 2, Blues beat Canucks 3-1 to tie series

 The teams were playing on a quick 24-hour turnaround after the Blues beat the Canucks 3-2 late Sunday night in overtime.

-They outshot the Canucks 37-23 and scored two goals with the man advantage to turn around what had been an abysmal 2-for-11 power play going into Game 4.
+They outshot the Canucks 37-23, scored two goals with the man advantage to turn around what had been an abysmal 2-for-11 power play going into Game 4.

 “When we take care of the puck it’s effective and it’s hard on them,” O’Reilly said.
 “I think it was nice with an obviously emotional win last night.
 (We were) feeling good coming back into the rink again today and going right to our game again.
 I think that was a big factor.
 Obviously a lot of work left.
 We’ve got to stick to our structure.”